What contact method do you prefer?

 I don't see any WAV files here.
 Where are they?

-I used to host them on the site, but I've been using Box.com, since it has been working well for me lately - people in the industry are used to going there to get source files, and plus they're behind a passcode.
+I send them on request.
 I have every song mixed and ready, with or without vocals in WAV format right now, ready to send you when needed.

 Why don't you have a way for me to license online from the site?